MicrosoftDocs/visualstudio-docs.pl-pl/docs/vs-2015/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

     }
     ```

-8. Dodaj następujący kod do tego samego pliku przy użyciu instrukcji:
+8. Dodaj następujące instrukcje using do tego samego pliku:

     ```csharp
     using Microsoft.VisualStudio.Shell;